 Stacy is the absolute BEST!!
 Not only does she know what she’s doing but is very gentle.
 She always...

 Your lifestyle and daily skincare regimen are the primary factors in determining how long the results of an IPL treatment will last.
 Limiting sun exposure and applying a daily sunscreen with at least SPF 30 can help extend the results of your treatment.
 It’s also important to use premium skincare products to keep your skin looking refreshed and healthy.

-Board-certified plastic surgeon Dr. David Stoker and his experienced team specialize in nonsurgical and surgical skin rejuvenation and can answer your questions about IPL photofacials and other treatment options.
+At the Stoker Aesthetics med spa, board-certified plastic surgeon Dr. David Stoker and his experienced team specialize in nonsurgical and surgical skin rejuvenation and can answer your questions about IPL photofacials and other treatment options.
 Request a consultation using our online form or call us at

 (310) 300-1779 to schedule an appointment.